Essential oils and skin care – Aromatherapy

 Beauty By Nature have created uniquely aromatic and exquisite perfumes using essential oils and herbal extracts.
 These colognes are available with a floral water base, sugar cane derived alcohol and cold pressed oil bases.
 The delicious scents have been inspiried from the natural surroundings of Queensland’s Lamington National Park and Vanessa is currently investigating the use of the natural plants available in her wonderful bush setting.
 Some essential oils have been sourced from Australia – Lemon Myrtle, Australian Sandalwood, Tasmanian Lavender etc and other oils such as some mosses, woods and flower petals have been sourced from overseas growers.

-Secret Garden – Our newest scent at Beauty By Nature is the ultimate for floral lovers.
+Secret Garden is the ultimate for floral lovers.
 The fruity floral synergy of the world’s most precious flowers have been skillfully blended to bring you this lively, colourful and exquisite perfume.

 Homme – Unisex skin tonic (floral water base) is an effective aftershave and body tonic spray.
 Could some of the ingredients be also aphrodisiac!

 Meditation – If you love mysterious spices, fresh fruits and herbs, you’ll love this warm, spicy, oriental aroma.
-Also contains rare tree gums, oils obtained from bark and heartwood.
+Also contains rare tree gum oils obtained from bark and the heartwood of the tree.

 Relaxation Therapy – think calm, think relaxation.
 This fresh, herbaceous scent gently relaxes your mind and spirit.
 Bring on well being!

-Rose Perfume – the single aroma of rose with it’s complex fresh and almost musky sweetness will delight the most discerning rose lover.
-This is the most exquisite rose blend from pure rose absolute and rose otto.
+Rose Turkish Delight Perfume – the single aroma of rose from rose absolute and rose otto with it’s complex fresh and almost musky sweetness will delight the most discerning rose lover.
+When blended with Geranium experience this most exquisite and delicious ‘Delight’.

 Frangipani – often referred to as the flower from the tree of life this exotic and authentic aroma is not to be confused with synthetic copy frangipani.
 This is the real deal.
 Experience the uplifting yet grounding and sweet freshness of pure scent.